-I've spent most of my life in the San Fernando Valley so I know the dining scene pretty well.
-There's still so much for me to discover.
-I tend to eat at the more hole-in-the-wall places in Los Angeles rather than the hottest restaurants on any list.
-If you're an adventurous eater and fine with leaving your comfort zone, you'll probably appreciate this list.
+I've spent most of my life in the San Fernando Valley so I know the dining scene pretty well, but there's still so much for me to discover.
+I tend to eat at the more hole-in-the-wall places in Los Angeles rather than the hottest restaurants on any "best in Los Angeles" food list.
+If you're an adventurous eater, you'll probably appreciate this list.

 Granville Cafe - Dutch pancakes Ever since the closure of Du-Par's there's been a void of really good pancakes.
 I recently discovered the proscuitto pancakes at Granville after my sister introduced them to me.
 They are perfectly crisp and fluffy, but not too thick.
 This is the best dish I've had at Granville so far.
 Better texture than Cici's pancakes.